universal-packages/universal-core/README.md

 After pressing `CTRL+C` universal core will optionally call this method, if you have a way to stop your task do it here so the execution can be stopped gracefully.

-Example, if your exec method is just a loop you can set here a `this.stoppig = true` property.
+Example, if your exec method is just a loop you can set here a `this.stopping = true` property.

 ## Typescript